target/strelka/README.md

 ```
 usage: strelka_dirstream.py [options]

-used for sending files from a directory to a Strelka cluster in near real-time.
+sends files from a directory to a Strelka cluster in near real-time.

 optional arguments:
   -h, --help            show this help message and exit